-Once on the lake, we made twice-daily use of the weather forecast feature of our inReach Explorer +, the device we replaced our Spot Connect with last year.
+Once on the lake, we made twice-daily use of our inReach Explorer + weather forecast feature, the device we replaced our Spot Connect with last year.
 We found the forecast info to be accurate and helpful as we planned our southward track from island to island.

-That is where we got our first our first view of the Barn Islands with their distinctive shape.
-Over the next four days we’d be seeing them from all sorts of angles and finally, at the end of the Lake Nipigon segment of our trip, we’d be having lunch in a sandy beach cove on Inner Barn.
+That is where we got our first view of the Barn Islands with their distinctive shape.
+Over the next four days, we’d be seeing them from all sorts of angles, and finally, at the end of the Lake Nipigon segment of our trip, we’d be having lunch in a sandy beach cove on Inner Barn.

 The 5.3 km. from Hunt Island over to the Billings Island beach you see in the photo below?
 We did it in 45 minutes!
 The angle of the wind seemed just perfect.

 We had done 20 km. before our lunch stop.
 An hour or so later, fortified by more coffee and the usual lunch, we would mostly paddle along the west side of Billings and Geikie to a campsite indicated on the Lake Nipigon (North Section) map above.
 Had the wind from the SW or W been more pronounced, we would have headed over to the east side of Geikie and come down that way.
-One thing we did learn is that on Lake Nipigon the wind can come at you from four different directions on any given day!
+We learned that on Lake Nipigon, the wind can come at you from four different directions on any given day!
 Our Garmin weather option usually had it right.

 [Note: it may be that we were looking in the wrong bay all the while and that the spot we ended up at was the one indicated on the map!
 However, there was no sign of anyone having camped there.]

-We didn’t know it at the time but this would be the last of the decent weather for a while.
-Day-time temperatures would plummet and things would get a bit wet in the days to come!
-But on this evening we enjoyed our front row seats as we sipped on whisky and snapped dozens of shots of the setting sun and its reflections on the water.
-In retrospect, the pix all look somewhat the same but it was a buzz while we were taking them!
+We didn’t know it then, but this would be the last decent weather for a while.
+Daytime temperatures would plummet, and things would get a bit wet in the coming days!
+But on this evening, we enjoyed our front row seats as we sipped on whisky and snapped dozens of shots of the setting sun and its reflections on the water.
+In retrospect, the pix all look somewhat the same, but it was a buzz while we took them!

 Day 8 – Geikie Island to Kelvin Island